LibrariesHacked/librarieshacked.github.io/_posts/2022-02-22-library-data-authentication.md

 The ideal situation would be that all library services create and maintain that data, either manually or through automation, and publish it openly.
 The task in providing a national view of that data is to pull together those data sources.

-But in reality that's a big ask.
-There are a few things library services would need for there to be unified open data:
+But that's a big ask.
+There are a few things library services would need:

-1. Tools to create data in the format that it should be in.
-Having a specification is necessary, but can still be difficult to implement
+1. Tools to create data in the format that it should be in
 2. Somewhere to maintain and publish that data
 2. Tools for using that data after publishing it, providing an incentive to open publishing.